jcyesc/basic-fullstack-project/README.md

  # Content of the project.
  $ ls
-pom.xml  README.md  src  target
+pom.xml  README.md  src

- # Build the project using maven.
+ # Build the project and include the dependencies such as the mariadb driver.
- $ mvn package
+ $ mvn assembly:assembly -DdescriptorId=jar-with-dependencies

- # If the build succeeded, there will be a targe directory.
+ # If the build succeeded, there will be a target directory.
  $ ls target/
-classes  fullstackproject-0.0.1-SNAPSHOT.jar  generated-sources
+ archive-tmp  fullstackproject-0.0.1-SNAPSHOT.jar   generated- sources classes      fullstackproject-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+ maven-archiver  surefire-reports generated-test-sources  maven-status    test-classes

+> Note that there are 2 jar generated, one contains the dependencies and the other just
+> the classes of the project.

+ # To see the content of the jars, run:
+ $ jar tf ./target/fullstackproject-0.0.1-SNAPSHOT.jar
+ $ jar tf ./target/fullstackproject-0.0.1-SNAPSHOT-jar-with-dependencies.jar

  # Execute the class that contains the main method.
- $ java -cp target/fullstackproject-0.0.1-SNAPSHOT.jar com.fullstack.project.Main
+ $ java -cp target/fullstackproject-0.0.1-SNAPSHOT-jar-with-dependencies.jar com.fullstack.project.Main
  Basic fullstack project
+ Product name: MariaDB
+ Database version: 10
+ Driver name: MariaDB Connector/J
+ Driver version: 3.0.7

  # Clean the project
  $ mvn clean